 They have a zipline, off road adventures, the chance to touch a gator, and so much more!
 They also have Florida panthers, crocodiles, snakes, birds, and tortoises.
 If you want the chance to get an up close and personal experience with these creatures, but in a safe environment, Gatorland is worth checking out!

 5. Drink some craft coffee

 We were very pleasantly surprised by Orlando’s craft coffee game!
-We discovered a handful of super high quality and well-designed coffee shops and while we unfortunately didn’t get the chance to try them all, they are all on our list for our next visit!
+There were a handful of super high quality and well-designed coffee shops we discovered and while we unfortunately didn’t get the chance to try them all, they are all on our list for our next visit!